facelessuser/coloraide/docs/src/markdown/api/index.md

     Parameters | Defaults           | Description
     ---------- | ------------------ | -----------
     `name`     |                    | Channel name or sequence of channel names.
 Channel names can define the color space and channel name to retrieve value from a different color space.
+    `undef`    | `#!py True`        | Determines whether an undefined value is allowed to be returned.
+If disabled, undefined values will be resolved before returning.
 Return

 -   Returns a numerical value that is stored internally for the specified channel, or a calculated value in the case